 Similarly, when a baby is born, new grandparents can hold their own ideas about their grandparenting roles and about the involvement they wish to have in the lives of their children’s offspring.
 Some grandparents can feel shut out of their grandchildren’s lives, and others can feel overly responsible to be available at all times.

 Although family dynamics can be complicated, some new parents have no family support and can feel alone and isolated.
 For these families, the charity organisation, Caring Mums, trains older mums who volunteer their time to make weekly visits to families needing practical and emotional support.
 As part of their training, these volunteers learn to withhold their opinions, and to focus on fostering confidence in new parents, by supporting them to find their own way with their babies.

 I was invited by Caring Mums to give a fundraising talk, entitled “Grandparenting in the 21st Century”.
-Drawing from 15 years as a perinatal (pregnancy and postnatal) psychologist, I had heard many stories about the ways in which grandparents become involved in families’ lives – in some cases providing invaluable support and fostering beautiful relationships with their grandchildren, and in other cases being uninvolved or even undermining the parents’ wishes.
+Drawing from many years as a perinatal (pregnancy and postnatal) psychologist, I had heard many stories about the ways in which grandparents become involved in families’ lives – in some cases providing invaluable support and fostering beautiful relationships with their grandchildren, and in other cases being uninvolved or even undermining the parents’ wishes.
 Needless to say, I had much to draw upon.

 However, prior to the talk, I decided to do a little additional research.
 I posted a question on a mother-baby social media site asking mums to share their experiences regarding the “Dos and Don’ts” of grandparenting - "...what helps and what hinders?".
 Many mums responded, both publicly and privately.
 I collated their responses and shared this list with the grandparents who attended the talk.